newretirement/fpe-api/README.md

 #### AnnuitizeRequest

-This the top-level request object that is submitted to this endpoint.
+This is the top-level request object that is posted to this endpoint.

 | Attribute  | Type | Description |
 | ---------- | ---- | ----------- |